S3-HSDM/Portfolio/Individual Project.md

 ## Project choices
 For this project I work according to the Agile ideology.
 I do this by working with Kanban method.
 Therefor I created a Kanban board on [Github](https://github.com/orgs/S3-HSDM/projects/1).
 The reason to choose for Kanban come from research I have done towards [Agile](https://github.com/S3-HSDM/Portfolio/blob/main/Research%20%26%20Documentation/Agile.md) working.
 The languages and frameworks I use for my Individual Project are Java Spring Boot for the Backand of the project and Javascript Angular for the Frontend.
 The database will be a MySQL database.
 The reasoning for choosing these languages/frameworks are further explained in my research files.
 [Backend](https://github.com/S3-HSDM/Portfolio/blob/main/Research%20%26%20Documentation/Java%20Backend%20Research.md), [Frontend](https://github.com/S3-HSDM/Portfolio/blob/main/Research%20%26%20Documentation/Javascript%20Frontend%20Research.md) & [Database](https://github.com/S3-HSDM/Portfolio/blob/main/Research%20&%20Documentation/Databases.md).

+## Learning Outcomes (LO)
+For this semester we have to match some learning outcomes.
+These learning outcomes are displayed [here](https://github.com/S3-HSDM/Portfolio/blob/main/Learning%20Outcomes.md).

-## Software design
+## Software design (LO-6)
 Before I could start coding for my web application I made Requirements, functional and non-functional.
 With those requirements I created user stories for my project.
 After the user stories I created a C4-model for my project.
 Those user stories and diagrams can be found in my documentation files.
 [Analysis Document](https://github.com/S3-HSDM/Portfolio/blob/main/Research%20%26%20Documentation/Documentation.md)

 For my UI design I followed the UX Method Competitive Analysis.
 To achieve this method I took inspiration from the Hearthstone and Hearthpwn web pages shown in the Introduction.
 For the Card overview page I used the Hearthstone page to find a way to show all the available ways to filter the cards, without creating a chaos of buttons or dropdowns where users could get lost.

-## Learning Outcomes (LO)
-For this semester we have to match some learning outcomes.
-These learning outcomes are displayed [here](https://github.com/S3-HSDM/Portfolio/blob/main/Learning%20Outcomes.md).

 ## CI/CD (LO-4)
 ### CI